tomdwipo/agent/docs/architecture/03-refactoring-phase3.md

 - **AudioInputComponent**: Customizable audio file input with source options
 - **TranscriptionOutputComponent**: Configurable text output with copy functionality
 - **KeyPointsOutputComponent**: Specialized output for meeting key points
+- **🆕 PRDOutputComponent**: Specialized output for generated PRD content with markdown formatting
-- **ActionButtonComponent**: Customizable buttons with variants and sizes
+- **ActionButtonComponent**: Customizable buttons with variants and sizes (enhanced for PRD)
-- **DownloadFileComponent**: File download handling with visibility control
+- **DownloadFileComponent**: File download handling with visibility control (enhanced for PRD)
 - **HeaderComponent**: Dynamic header with title and description
 - **InstructionsComponent**: Context-aware instructions that adapt to settings
 - **StatusIndicatorComponent**: Real-time status display